thecmdrunner/quick-vm/docs/diy-vm.md

 For Coreboot devices, refer to your manufacturer's instructions or check the official documentation [here](https://coreboot.org/status/kconfig-options.html).

-### Install the required packages on your system.
+## Installing Dependencies

+Boot into your preffered Linux OS and install the packages.
 You may search the packages in your package manager or compile them yourself.

 <p>
 <details>